Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 No sender hook function
 -----------------------

-The FA2 token standard found on Tezos, allows for a hook function to be called on a smart contract sending tokens, such that the contract could reject the transfer on some criteria.
+The FA2 token standard found on Tezos allows for a hook function to be called on a smart contract sending tokens, such that the contract can reject the transfer on some criteria.
-This seems to only make sense, if some operator is transferring tokens from a contract, in which case the sender smart contract might as well contain the logic to transfer the tokens and trigger this directly.
+This seems to only make sense if some operator is transferring tokens from a contract, in which case the sender smart contract might as well contain the logic to transfer the tokens and trigger this directly.

 Explicit events for mint and burn
 ---------------------------------